PresentKim/git-resource/README.md

 2. Or select one of the example repositories.
 3. The app automatically detects the default branch and fetches all image files.
 4. Use the filter input to include/exclude images by keywords.
+5. Click on any image to view it in full-screen viewer.
+6. Use arrow keys or mouse wheel to navigate between images in the viewer.
-5. Click "Download All" to download all displayed images as a ZIP file.
+7. Click "Download Visible" to download all currently displayed images as a ZIP file.
-6. Adjust settings (gear icon) to customize your experience.
+8. Adjust settings (gear icon) to customize your experience (grid columns, pixelated rendering, animations).

 ## Technologies